 While the momentum of growth may lead to startup failure in Africa at a high rate, it will also lead to monumental successes.
 It is only a matter of time before Africa’s startups start making waves in the global economy.

 While not on a scale of some other innovation ecosystems, NETFUND Kenya is doing many things right.
 They have a solid overall program score as well as an impressive Value for Incubation Program.
 At a glance, this essentially means that they are poised for growth of the program as well as the ecosystem, attracting more support and creating successful companies.
+In their own words, NETFUND Kenya says it best:

 To find out more about working with startups and innovation ecosystems in Africa, get in touch with us at UBI Global.
 We continue to devote ourselves to creating successful relationships in our network, working toward a healthy, global innovation ecosystem.
 To learn more about how important it is to benchmark your program, get in touch with us at UBI Global.
 Our Pro Members enjoy fantastic benefits such as reports, benchmarking, networking and valuable knowledge and advice from peers, and you can join us right away to start reaping the benefits.
 Our World Benchmark Report and Best Practices reports are just waiting for you to discover new efficiencies and standards that help your program stand out from the rest.